Nivalyx/osu-wiki/wiki/Tournaments/ICC/2022/en.md

 ![Indonesia Convert Cup Open 2022 logo](img/logo.jpg)

 The **Indonesia Convert Cup 2022** (***ICC 2022***) was a double-elimination 1v1 osu!catch tournament hosted by ::{ flag=ID }:: [Urabe Mikoto](https://osu.ppy.sh/users/1272422) and co-hosted by ::{ flag=ID }:: [Madoka Ayukawa](https://osu.ppy.sh/users/1595221) in which all the maps were osu! converts.
 Despite its name, the tournament was open to all players from all ten [ASEAN member states](https://asean.org/about-asean/member-states/) as well as ::{ flag=TL }:: Timor-Leste, ::{ flag=NZ }:: New Zealand, and ::{ flag=AU }:: Australia with 3,000 playcounts or more in the osu!catch game mode to their name.
-It was regarded as the third official instalment of the Indonesia Convert Cup tournament series.
+It was regarded as the third instalment of the Indonesia Convert Cup tournament series.

 ## Tournament schedule